| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 Rs = 322 metres.

-At Rz = 161 metres the radiation level will be four times as high as at 322 m and will cause spontaneous combustion of farm crops.
+At Rz = (Rs / 2) = 161 metres the radiation level will be four times as high as at Rs = 322 m.
+In practice:

-I strongly urge that in the case of the York Energy Centre pipeline a minimum 160 metre setback should be maintained from the pipeline center line to all human occupied structures and to all places of routine outdoor human assembly.
+In the case of the York Energy Centre pipeline a minimum 161 metre setback should be maintained from the pipeline center line to all human occupied structures and to all places of routine outdoor human assembly.
 This is an ongoing setback requirement that should be actively enforced by municipal authorities for the life of the pipeline.
-All parties should clearly understand that the radiation emitted by a pipeline rupture/fire is so intense that the only practical strategy for a rural fire department is to let the fire burn itself out.
-It is also unrealistic to expect persons within radius (Rs / 2) of a pipeline rupture/fire to be rescued by volunteer fire department personnel.
-If possible the municipality should attempt to enforce a 320 m setback instead of a 160 m setback.
-There could easily be litigation related to injury and property damage in the 160 m to 320 m setback zone.
+All parties should clearly understand that the radiation emitted by a pipeline rupture/fire is so intense that the only practical strategy for a municipal fire department is to let the fire burn itself out.
+It is also unrealistic to expect persons within radius:

 APPOMATTOX, VIRGINIA:

 On September 14, 2008 a 30 inch diameter buried natural gas pipeline that normally operates at a pressure of 800 psi ruptured and burned in a farmer's field near the intersection of Highway 26 and State Route 677 just north of Appomattox, Virginia.
 There was a modest delayed ignition explosion.
-Overhead news photographs showing the area where the crop burned were compared to distance calibrated overhead photographs from Google maps.
-It was found that with reference to the pipe rupture crater the area burned extended 311 m to the south-west and 275 m to the north-east.
+Overhead news photographs showed the area where the crop burned.
+The burned area was measured using distance calibrated overhead photographs from Google maps.
+It was found that with reference to the pipe rupture crater the burned crop area extended 311 m to the south-west and 275 m to the north-east.

 Application of the formula for the radiation safety distance Rs gives: